1eemur/rmtk/README.md

 # rmtk
-Simple CLI application written in Go intended to act as a fast and minimalistic e-book browser that's paired with zathura
+Raamatukogu: A simple and minimalistic CLI e-book browser.
+Written in Go and using zathura to display the ebooks.

 Prerequisites:
 - Zathura (plus relevant plugins for the file types you want to view)